mhug-Trento/DL4covidUltrasound/README.md

 ## 7. Acknowledgements

-We thanks [ProM Facility](https://polomeccatronica.it/cosa-offriamo/laboratori-prom) for their hardware contribution.
+We thank the Caritro Deep Learning Lab of [ProM Facility](https://promfacility.eu/#/) who made available their GPUs for the current work.
+We also thank [Fondazione VRT](https://www.fondazionevrt.it/) for financial support [COVID-19 CALL 2020 Grant #1]

 ## 8. License